brianburton/java-immutable-collections/README.md

             .collect(mapCollector());
 ````

-This code shows how the lookup table could be used to get a list of the prime numbers:
+This code shows how the lookup table could be used to get a list of the prime numbers in the map:

 ````
         JImmutableList<Integer> primes = factorMap.stream()